Talks

 ... see here.

-The talk tries to find an approximate answer to the following question which more and more clearly surfaced while I progressed through my 20 years of professional software development:
+The talk is designed to find one possible answer to the following question which more and more clearly surfaced while I progressed through my 20 years of professional software development:

 “How can we nudge the complex system of ‘software development’ into directions, which do not (repeatedly) lead us into dead ends?”